-Joan Fontaine, who has died aged 96, was one of the last Hollywood stars who learned their craft during the heyday of the 1930s.
+Joan Fontaine, who died aged 96 on 15 December 2013, was one of the last Hollywood stars who learned their craft during the heyday of the 1930s.
 Her career matured during the next decade, but she was served less well in the 1950s, due to a lack of roles catering for her particular style, when she increasingly turned to television and theatre.

 Fontaine’s stock in trade was gentle, vulnerable young women, making her perfect casting for Alfred Hitchcock’s Hollywood debut, and her own first leading role, in Rebecca in 1940.
 As the ‘second Mrs De Winter’, in thrall to her dashing husband and under the spell of her predecessor, her performance is faultless, her nervousness and almost childlike naivety in complete contrast to Judith Anderson’s scheming housekeeper Mrs Danvers.
 Hitchcock instructed Fontaine to tiptoe around Manderley, her husband’s gothic pile, with her handbag on her arm, as if at a hotel, highlighting the sense of discomfort she feels trying to fill the shoes of the beautiful and mysterious Rebecca.

 Fontaine had a natural, understated beauty which she could downplay when required, her role in Rebecca being one occasion when her character was meant to be plain and mousy.
 She was nominated for the Oscar for best actress for her performance, losing out to Ginger Rogers on that occasion, but winning the following year for her next Hitchcock film, Suspicion.